Deploying and managing Faye

 production: before_rails: - source: /.cloud66/files/add_thin_and_faye.sh destination: ~/add_thin_and_faye.sh target: rails execute: true sudo: true apply_during: build_only run_on: all_servers

-If you are adding Faye to an existing stack, you should temporarily change the deploy hook
+If you are adding Faye to an existing application, you should temporarily change the deploy hook

 apply_during: build_only to